Parkman328/Databricks/Configuring Azure ADLSv2 for Qlik Data Integration/Configuring Azure ADLSv2 for Qlik Data Integration.md

 ![](./media/image6.png)

 Click "Next: Advanced" at the bottom of the page.
-On the Advanced tab, we want to be sure that Data Lake Storage Gen2 "Hierarchical namespace" is enabled.
+On the Advanced tab, we want to be sure that Data Lake Storage Generation 2 "Hierarchical namespace" is enabled.

 **_Figure A.1.4._**